 However, no drug’s expiry date is actually precise down to the given day.
 The two-year shelf life for Viagra is only the time in which the manufacturer can guarantee its normal efficacy and safety.
 Really, the Viagra shelf life will depend on how you store your drugs.

-Unfortunately, no specific length can be given to the shelf life of a drug like Sildenafil.
+Unfortunately, no specific length can be given to the shelf life of Viagra.
 As a rule of thumb, if you are leaving the drug any longer than two years, don’t be surprised if it isn’t as effective as you would like.

 As a very simple rule, you shouldn’t take medication that has expired.
 In the best-case scenario, it just won’t work very well – if at all.
 In the worst, you’ll find yourself feeling really quite unwell.

 Viagra – like most other medicine treatments for ED – works by targeting an enzyme, PDE5, which regulates blood flow in the penis by controlling the smooth muscle contraction in blood vessels.
 By inhibiting this enzyme, blood flow is easier and this can result in firmer erections for those who have ED.

 If you take Viagra past its expiry date, there is no guarantee that this process will work as effectively.
 The molecular composition of its active substance, Sildenafil, will begin to break down over time – and it may not have the inhibiting effect on this enzyme that it was designed to have.

 So, what happens if you take expired Viagra?
 Potentially, nothing.
 But this is not great if you are relying on it to combat your ED.
 To ensure that it will actually help your performance, make sure it’s in date before relying on it.

 Expired Viagra Side Effects